-ProPhoto runs as a theme in a self-hosted installation of WordPress, so the first step is finding a host which meets the WordPress requirements for MySQL and PHP.
+Our current version of ProPhoto is only available when bundled with ProPhoto hosting.
+But ProPhoto 7 runs as a theme in a self-hosted installation of WordPress.
+So if you are installing ProPhoto 7 for the first time you need host which meets the WordPress requirements for MySQL and PHP.
 If you host with us, you’ll be on the fastest servers available running the latest technologies and all dialed in specifically for WordPress and ProPhoto.

 If you need a different host for some reason, look for a host and plan that runs a modern version of these two tools, for a faster and safer experience with WordPress and ProPhoto.
 Ideally, you’d meet the WordPress recommendations and not just the minimums.
 WordPress lists a PHP minimum of 5.2.4, but ProPhoto requires at least PHP 5.4 or newer to run, so *make sure* your host supports at least that version.
 PHP 7 is much faster so get that set up on your server if you can.